Click here for current Harmful Cyanobacteria Bloom Advisories in Wyoming

-What are harmful cyanobacteria blooms?
-Harmful cyanobacteria blooms, also called harmful algal blooms, are caused by cyanobacteria, also called blue-green algae, that quickly multiply in some water sources.
+Harmful cyanobacterial blooms, also called harmful algal blooms, are caused by cyanobacteria, also called blue-green algae, that quickly multiply in some water sources.
 Some, but not all, blooms may become visible and can look like foam, scum, or mats.
 The blooms can be blue, bright green, brown, or red.
 Sometimes the blooms can look like paint floating on the water’s surface.

-Why are these blooms harmful?
-Cyanobacteria blooms can make toxins, called cyanotoxins, which can make people, their pets, and other animals sick.
+HCBs can make toxins, called cyanotoxins, which can make people, their pets, and other animals sick.
 People or animals that have direct contact with the contaminated water by swimming, breathing in aerosols, or swallowing the contaminated water can experience symptoms.
 These symptoms can vary depending on how they were exposed, how long they were exposed, and the particular toxin involved.

-What are the symptoms?
 People or animals who are directly exposed to cyanotoxins can experience:

 - Skin irritation